peterdhansen/dnd-age-of-dragons/Chapter 5.md

 Scry on Red Wizard
 - With [[Lady Aerisi|Winged Air Genasi]]
-- Partially scaled Woman
+- Partially scaled Woman - Tallis
 - Resmir at Paravor
 	- Marshes of Chulibrum
 - looking for the "Mantle"
 - Battalion of Resmir will be late
+- Tallis was wanting to become a wormspeaker
+-

 Ivra scries on his daughter.
 - She is being tested beyond her limits

 Elturel is sending force to Candlekeep and preparing for war
-- Order of the Silver Hand that are willing to help.
+- Order of the Silver Gauntlet that are willing to help.
 Agents in Neverwinter.

 2nd Scry of Hideout
 - [[Lady Aerisi]] is leaving for the north